dmachard/kodi-remotecontrol/README.md

 | PyPI |  https://pypi.org/project/kodi-remotecontrol/ |
 | | |

-This is a Python remote control for Kodi Server through the **JSON-RPC HTTP API** or the **Event Server** with the minimal but sufficient basic controls.
+This is a Python remote control for Kodi Server through the **JSON-RPC HTTP** or the **Event Server** API with minimal but sufficient basic controls.

 ## Table of contents
 * [Installation](#installation)